aws-powertools/powertools-lambda-python/docs/quickstart.md

     aws-lambda-powertools
     python-json-logger
     ```
+On the first try, we did a couple of steps to set up our logging:
+* Create an application logger called `APP`.
+* Configure handler and formatter.
+* Set log level.
-On our first try, we create a new Logger.
-We configure Log Handler, formatter and log level.
-Then we use this logger to log required information.
-We will see records structured that way
+After that, we use this logger in our application code to record the required information.
+We see logs structured as follows:
 ```json
 {"asctime": "2021-11-22 15:32:02,145", "levelname": "INFO", "name": "APP", "message": "Request from unknown received"}
 ```